mrapinheiro/Neural-Net-Stock-Price-Predict-App/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the  GPL-3.0 License.
 For more details, see the [LICENSE](LICENSE) file.